Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

 Another myth names their ancestors as Catherine II of Russia’s royal poultry yard hens.

-Are they really Russian?
+Are They Really Russian?

 In truth, this breed comes from Russia as Russian scientist P. Pallas first documented it in the 18th century.
 He described a breed of chickens called Pavlovskaya, named after the place of origin.